RPCN Sliding Fee Discount Program (SFDP)

 Common Questions About the Sliding Fee Scale

-Who is considered a household member for determining household size?
+Who is considered a family member for determining family size?

-Who in the household is eligible for Sliding Fee Scale once Household Size is determined?
+Who in the household is eligible for the Sliding Fee Discount Program once family size is determined?

-Any member of the household listed on the application as legally binding and 19 years of age and older (any child 18 years and younger should be eligible for Medicaid) would be eligible to receive the Sliding Fee Scale discounts if eligibility requirements are met.
+Any member of the household listed on the application as legally binding and 19 years of age and older (any child 18 years and younger may be eligible for Medicaid and Child Health Plus) would be eligible to receive the Sliding Fee discounts if eligibility requirements are met.

-How often do I need to apply for the Sliding Fee Scale?
+How often do I need to apply for the Sliding Fee Discount Program?

-You must re-apply every year or if there is a change in your current household size or income.
+You must re-apply every year or if there is a change in your current family size or income.

-If I do not want to share financial information, am I still eligible for Sliding Fee Scale?
+If I do not want to share financial information, am I still eligible for the Sliding Fee Discount Program?

-Eligibility for the Sliding Fee Scale is largely determined by your financial situation.
+Eligibility for the SFDP is largely determined by your financial situation.
 If you choose not to provide your local RPCN Community Health Center with this information, you will be selected as “Self Pay” status and will be responsible for charges in total for all services during any visit to RPCN.

-If I am eligible for Medicare, but unable to afford the cost of Medicare, am I eligible for Sliding Fee Scale?
+If I am eligible for Medicare, but unable to afford the cost of Medicare, am I eligible for the SFDP?

-If I am self-employed or have income from a business how is my income determined and what forms of documentation do I need to submit to apply for Sliding Fee Scale?
+If I am self-employed or have income from a business how is my income determined and what forms of documentation do I need to submit to apply for the SFDP?

 If you are self‐employed or own a business, proper documentation would include your State and Federal tax return.
 The line on the tax return labeled as “Adjusted Gross Income” is used to determine income.
 We would also ask for all supporting schedules as well.

-If I am self-employed or own my own business and my Sliding Fee Scale is set to expire before April 15th of the year and/or if I will be filing for an extension on my tax return, what do I need provide for documentation to apply for my Sliding Fee Scale?
+If I am self-employed or own my own business and my Sliding Fee Discount Program is set to expire before April 15th of the year and/or if I will be filing for an extension on my tax return, what do I need provide for documentation to apply for my SFDP?

-- We will extend your Sliding Fee Scale eligibility until April 15th and you will submit your tax return to RPCN once it is completed.
+We will extend your Sliding Fee Discount Program eligibility until April 15th and you will submit your tax return to RPCN once it is completed.

-- We will extend your Sliding Fee Scale eligibility for 30 days based on your declaration of income and you must provide documentation within those 30 days to remain eligible.
+We will extend your SFDP eligibility for 30 days based on your declaration of income and you must provide documentation within those 30 days to remain eligible.